jozhen/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition
 ### What metric or metrics are you going to test?
-We are going to test the mpg agaisnt population mean of 35 miles per gallon.
+We are going to test the mpg agaisnt the competition.
 ### What is the null hypothesis or alternative hypothesis?
 Null Hypothesis is MechaCar is not greater than 35 miles per gallon.